 The second stage, left to future study work, involves efforts to produce sensible path models confirmative to the theory with SEM programs like AMOS [02].
 Models are constucted with the help of the first stage (exploratory) discriminant and factor analysis.
-The main purpose (and justification for the word "modern" on that second stage paper title, too) is to rank different models with bayesian software (EV) which compares applicant Bayesian Belief Networks to the reference network and predicts how many times more probable each applicant network is.
+The main purpose is to rank different models with Bayesian software (EV) which compares applicant Bayesian Belief Networks to the reference network and predicts how many times more probable each applicant network is.
 We use EV on this paper to compare different variable occupations for factorial dimensions.

-Table I.

-The First and Second Stage Research Plan.
+Table 1.The First and Second Stage Research Plan.